How to use the Propagation tab

 Watch out for these:

-• assuming a preview was saved when it was only previewed
+• assuming a workspace preview was saved

 What to do next